FRCAluminati3555/aluminati-vision/README.md

  - Single and dual target modes

 # Remote tuning
 AluminatiVision supports tuning via the util application over UDP.
 This allows the HSV and contour filter values to be found quickly and accurately.
 Note that you will need to the MJPEG stream in a web browser for tuning and that the values will need to be copied into the vision program itself (in AluminatiVision.java).
 A binary of this tool will be included with releases.
+You will need to use a JRE with JavaFX modules, such as Bellsoft's Java 13 JRE.

 # Dependencies
 AluminatiVision only has one dependency OpenCV 4.
 Scripts are included for installing the dependencies for OpenCV and for building OpenCV.
 If you don't want to setup extra swap space and spend 2 hours compiling, you can use the prebuild OpenCV Java wrapper in the repository.
 Please note that the compile options for OpenCV are optimized for the Raspberry Pi and should not be changed.